 We will normally store your data as follows:

 Employees and Members of Chambers should refer to our Staff Privacy Notice, which outlines how long their personal data will be retained for.
 Applicants should refer to our Applicant Privacy Notice.
-Both notices are available from the Chambers Director.
+Both notices are available from the Director of Clerking.

 CONSENT